alefl10/REST_API/README.md

 # Description

-Repository dedicated to practice API development skills based on a <https://lynda.com> tutorial tought by Scott Moss.
+Repository dedicated to practice API development skills based on a <https://lynda.com> tutorial taught by Scott Moss.

 ## Breakdown